TI-PREGO: Chain of Thought and In-Context Learning for Online Mistake Detection in PRocedural EGOcentric Videos: Ablation

-While MiniROAD~\cite{An2023MiniROADMR} produces per-frame predictions, the anticipator expects a sequence of distinct actions as input.
-A standard approach for transforming per-frame predictions into action sequences involves aggregating identical neighboring predictions into a single action segment.
-However, MiniROAD’s performance issues introduce significant noise into the input sequence for the anticipator module, mainly due to inconsistencies in per-frame predictions, such as oscillating between similar actions, which leads to unstable action predictions and degrades results in subsequent stages.

-To address this, we propose different frame aggregation strategies to efficiently convert per-frame predictions into coherent action sequences, aiming to reduce noise and stabilize predictions.
-This results in a cleaner input for the anticipator module.
-Our approach introduces three distinct aggregation methods, as shown in Figure \ref{fig:predictions bars}.
+In this section, we quantitatively evaluate the impact of each proposed aggregation strategy (cf. Sec.\ref{sec3:miniroad}).
+As can be seen in Fig.\ref{fig:predictions bars}, all the three aggregation schemes result in a cleaner input for the anticipator module.

-Each aggregation strategy's performance will be evaluated using the Levenshtein Similarity between the predicted and ground truth action sequence, which derives from the Levenshtein distance.
-The similarity between two action sequences A and B is defined as:
+We assess the impact of the proposed aggregation strategies using the Levenshtein Similarity between the predicted and ground truth action sequence, which derives from the Levenshtein distance.
+With this choice, the similarity between two action sequences (i.e. procedures) A and B is defined as:

-where: $d_{dev}(A,B)$ is the Levenshtein distance between procedure A and B, which is the minimum number of single-action insertions, deletions, or substitutions required to transform procedure A into procedure B, and len(A) and len(B) represent the length of procedure A and B, respectively.
-Note that the term max(len(A),len(B)) normalizes the score by the length of the longer procedure, ensuring that the ratio is between 0 and 1. \\
+where: $d_{Lev}(A,B)$ is the Levenshtein distance between A and B, which is the minimum number of single-action insertions, deletions or substitutions required to transform procedure A into procedure B, and $len(A)$ and $len(B)$ represent the length of procedure A and B, respectively.
+Note that the term $max(len(A),len(B))$ normalizes the score by the length of the longer procedure, ensuring that the ratio is between 0 and 1.